dartmo29/dynamic-pricing-optimizer/README.md

 A SaaS platform to help small businesses determine optimal pricing for their products or services.

+## 🎉 MVP Release - March 2025

+The Dynamic Pricing Optimizer is now available as a Minimum Viable Product!
+This initial release includes all the core functionality needed for small businesses to analyze costs, understand market positioning, and generate data-driven pricing recommendations.

+### MVP Highlights:
+- Complete cost structure analysis (direct, indirect, and time-based costs)
+- Market positioning and competitor analysis
+- Value proposition assessment
+- Customer segmentation with price elasticity modeling
+- Price optimization algorithms for multiple strategies
+- Implementation guidance for recommended pricing
+- PDF export for reports and dashboards
+- Scenario management for comparing pricing strategies

+For a detailed overview of the MVP status, see [MVPSTATUS.md](MVPSTATUS.md).

 ## 🔧 Troubleshooting Mode

 This application includes comprehensive troubleshooting features to identify and resolve rendering issues.
 If you're experiencing problems with the main application, we've provided several diagnostic tools to help pinpoint where the problem occurs.